 There are some serious numbers behind that claim.

 In 2015, the Direct Marketing Association found that email got an average return of 38:1—a 50% jump from 2014, just the year before.
 For one in five companies, email gets an ROI of $70 for every $1 spent.

-Part of the magic here is that your email subscribers are as “close to the sale” as it gets.
+Part of the magic here is that your email audience is as “close to the sale” as it gets.

-Think about it: If a subscriber hasn’t already purchased, they’ve at least visited your website, checked out your product pages, and decided to sign up for your email list (which 98% of website visitors never will).
-These people are at the BOTTOM of your funnel.
+Think about it: If someone hasn’t already purchased, they’ve at least visited your website, checked out your product pages, and decided to sign up for your email list (which 98% of website visitors never will).
+These people are at the VERY BOTTOM of your funnel.
 They’re ready to buy, provided that you’re sending them the right emails with conversion rate optimization in mind.

 And in this guide, I’m going to help you do just that.

-I’m going to show you three email workflows that are guaranteed to convert more subscribers into sales.
+I’m going to show you three email workflows that are guaranteed to convert more people into customers.